Skip to main content

 SELECT * FROM category_tree ORDER BY depth, name;

 Both handle this well in 2026.
 MySQL's CTE support, which arrived in version 8.0, is now mature and performant.
-PostgreSQL has had CTEs since version 8.4, and they are heavily optimized — particularly in PostgreSQL 12+, where CTEs can be inlined by the optimizer when they are not recursive.
+PostgreSQL has had CTEs since version 8.4, and they're heavily optimized — particularly in PostgreSQL 12+, where CTEs can be inlined by the optimizer when they aren't recursive.

 Window Functions